amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

   }
 {% endcodeblock %}

 So we added a filter by `isDone` when we pass either `completed` or `active`.
 If the query is anything else, we return all the todos tasks.

-That's pretty much it, test it out!
+That's pretty much it for filtering and routes, test it out!

-<a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/653e543">[changes diff]</a>
+<a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/b87857d">[changes diff]</a>

 # Clearing out completed tasks